 The restrictions are changes in the US Foreign Direct Product Rule which places some goods made abroad under US regulations if they are based on American technology or software, or made using American equipment.
 This is aimed at blocking TSMC from supplying Huawei.

 Until now, Huawei, which was placed on a US blacklist a year ago, was obtaining American products from branches of US companies outside the country, using the loophole that allowed it to buy any product which has less than 25% of American-produced content.

 The Taiwan firm, the biggest contract chip manufacturer in the world, currently makes 5-nanometre processors and plans to move to 3-nanometre and smaller in coming years.
-Only three companies can make the fastest, most advanced semiconductors – Intel, Samsung and TSMC.
+Only two companies can make the fastest, most advanced semiconductors – Samsung and TSMC.
 Intel may be able to do so by 2021, according to reports.

 But TSMC is setting up shop in Arizona only on the condition that it can sell to its foreign customers – else its massive investment will be a waste.
 The new factory is said to cost about US$12 billion, part of which will come from US sources.

 A chip foundry not only requires massive investment to set up, the equipment used is also extremely expensive and has a limited lifespan as the technology used is constantly being updated.